All Products

 Client client = Sample.createClient();

-// Construct the request object and enter the parameter values.
+// Construct the request object.
+Replace the parameter values with your actual values.

 SendMessageToGlobeRequest sendSmsRequest = new SendMessageToGlobeRequest()